Mathematics is not about numbers, equations, computations, or algorithms: it is about understanding

 - Weekly BMBT tests (Y1-Y6) and regular arithmetic tests

-- Termly assessment Progress in Understanding Mathematics Assessment (PUMA) which is a suite of termly standardised Maths tests which enable school to track progress, predict future performance and benchmark against national averages
+- Termly assessment is carried out through the use of NFER tests which are a suite of termly standardised Maths tests which enable school to track progress, predict future performance and benchmark against national averages

 - Pupil discussions about their learning

-Our end of year data in UFS shows that generally the number of children who achieve expected is above National.
-This is been the general trend for the last 5 years.
+Our end of year data in UFS showed that generally the number of children who achieve expected was above National.
+This has been the general trend for the last 5 years.

-At the end of KS1 our results indicate that are children are broadly in line with National.
-As children leave our school the general picture, until this academic year, shows that our results are in line with National.
-However, this year we have seen a significant rise in the number of pupils achieving Age Related Expectations and this is above National.
+At the end of KS1 our results indicated that our children are broadly in line with National.
+As children leave our school the general picture, until 2019, showed that our results were in line with National.
+However, in 2019, we saw a significant rise in the number of pupils who achieved Age Related Expectations and this was above National.

 - Perform basic numeracy skills fluently

-- Reason mathematically and think logically, using the correct mathematical vocabulary to develop sound mathematical discussions
+- Articulate their thinking, reason Mathematically and think logically, using the correct Mathematical vocabulary to develop sound Mathematical discussions

 - Identify patterns encountered in diverse situations and to make inferences from these